 This small winery produces 4 wines, Vidal Blanc, Chardonnay and Meritage (two kinds).

 In addition to wine, the tasting room also offers fresh baked breads, local artisan cheeses, local and imported dips.
 If the weather is nice out, grab one of the picnic tables by the pond.
-Dogs are welcome outdoors and on the patio**.
+Dogs are welcome inside the tasting room, outdoors and on the patio.